 Landlord rights are few and far between when it comes to selling a house with bad tenants.
-Some TV programmes now depict the biggest problems many landlords have, abusive behaviour, antisocial behaviour, criminal damage and rent arrears are just a few of the issues tenants have to deal with on a regular basis.
+However, some TV programmes now depict the most significant problems many landlords have; abusive behaviour, antisocial behaviour, criminal damage and rent arrears are just a few of the issues tenants have to deal with regularly.

 If you’re in such a position, you’ll know just how stressful the entire process can be.
 While you have to address these issues, you’re still the one having to foot the bills caused.
 And if you have a mortgage on the property, the stress can be even worse.

-An increasing number of property owners are deciding to sell a house due to nuisance tenants.
-However, there are some strict laws regarding the sale of a property with sitting tenants in residence, so you need to know your legal position before proceeding.
+An increasing number of property owners decide to sell a house due to their tenants causing a nuisance to their neighbours.
+However, there are strict laws regarding property sales with sitting tenants in residence, so you need to know your legal position before proceeding.

 Common problems landlords face when they decide to sell

 A lot of sitting tenants will not like the uncertainty of having their home change ownership.
 They have a relationship with you, and they may feel nervous about the new owner’s intentions.
 If they give you notice and move out, it may leave you with an empty property and no rental income.
 You will also be liable for at least part of the council tax.

 However, the problems can be far worse with bad tenants who could make life as difficult as possible for you by refusing you access to show potential buyers around.
 They may also stop paying rent, leading to a long, drawn-out process that might take several months to resolve legally.

 Can I sell a house with sitting tenants?